 The Meg - After escaping an attack by what he claims was a 70 foot shark, Jonas Taylor must confront his fears to save those trapped in a sunken submersible.
 Who can resist a killer prehistoric shark movie, especially one based on a successful book and stars Ruby Rose and Jason Statham?!
 This should see a near end-of-summer release on August 10th, 2018.

-Cadaver - When a cop who is just out of rehab takes the graveyard shift in a city hospital morgue, she faces a series of bizarre, violent events caused by an evil entity in one of the corpses.
+The Possession of Hannah Grace (formerly Cadaver) - When a cop who is just out of rehab takes the graveyard shift in a city hospital morgue, she faces a series of bizarre, violent events caused by an evil entity in one of the corpses.
 I'm liking the synopsis for this one, it sounds like it has some traces of The Autopsy of Jane Doe!
 This has a US release date of August 24th, 2018.

 The Little Stranger - On a hot summer day in 1947, Dr Faraday is called to a patient at Hundreds Hall, home to the Ayres family for more than two centuries.
 The Hall is now in decline and its inhabitants are haunted by something more ominous than a dying way of life.
 When he takes on his new patient, Faraday has no idea how closely, and how terrifyingly, the family's story is about to become entwined with his own.
 I'm a sucker for period ghost stories, and this post Word War II film based on a novel by Sarah Waters sounds like it will deliver!
 I'm hoping for a haunting, gothic atmosphere in this film, which is scheduled for US release August 31st, 2018.
+UPDATE: This played out more like a drama with very little horror elements.
+It is filmed beautifully and is fairly faithful to the book, I just wish it had focused more on the haunting elements of the book.

 The House With a Clock in its Walls – A young orphan named Lewis Barnavelt aids his magical uncle in locating a clock with the power to bring about the end of the world.
 This is based on a kid's book, set in a creepy gothic house, features warlocks and witches, is directed by Eli Roth, and stars Jack Black, Cate Blanchett, and Kyle MacLachlan.
 Based on that info alone I'm in!
 I'm hoping for a quirky gothic tale with this one.
 The release date is currently scheduled for September 21st, 2018.
+UPDATE: I enjoyed this sweet, fun children's movie!
+I still can't believe it was directed by Eli Roth.
+It was charming and I loved all the performances.

 The Return of the Killer Klowns from Outer Space - Two circus performers who are stranded in the mountain town of Kismet, the new Klowns invade when their car breaks down.
 The two will have to save the world from the returning Killer Klowns while they are being blamed for what is happening.
 This upcoming sequel to the 1988 film (which I adore, by the way) will be again be directed, produced and written by the Chiodo Brothers.
 It will be released in 3D with a scheduled release date of September 28th, 2018.